 Coffee roaster printed poly mailers artwork proof checklist

-The expensive part of a printed mailer is usually not the film.
-It is the error that gets repeated across thousands of bags.
+The film is rarely the expensive mistake.
+The costly part is the error that gets repeated across thousands of bags.
 That is why an Artwork Proof Checklist matters before anyone approves the run.
 A wrong character, a logo shifted off-center, or a color that drifts from the brand standard can turn a clean shipping pack into a costly reprint.

 A proof sits between a finished design file and a bag that can be folded, sealed, shipped, and scanned.
-You are not only checking whether the artwork looks good on screen.
-You are checking the flat dieline, bleed, safe area, seam zones, label space, and any barcode or return-address placement.
+Screen visuals are not enough on their own.
+The flat dieline, bleed, safe area, seam zones, label space, and any barcode or return-address placement all need a check.
 If those details are off, the finished mailer can still look fine in a mockup and fail in production.

-Coffee roasters have a little more to juggle than many brands.
-The mailer needs to protect the shipment, present the brand, and leave room for real logistics.
+Coffee roasters have more moving parts than many brands.
+The mailer has to protect the shipment, present the brand, and leave room for real logistics.
 It may need a logo, roast story, handling marks, website, QR code, and shipping label on a flexible surface that shifts when the bag is filled.
-The proof is where those constraints get resolved.
+The proof is where those constraints get sorted out.

 Good proofing is not about making the artwork prettier.
-It is about preventing waste, holding the print where the brand expects it, and keeping the order moving without a late-stage scramble.
+It prevents waste, keeps the print where the brand expects it, and avoids a late-stage scramble.

 How artwork proofs work on printed poly mailers